TileDB-Inc/TileDB/format_spec/fragment.md

 | Tile 1 | [Tile](./tile.md#tile) | The data of tile 1 |
 | … | … | … |
 | Tile N | [Tile](./tile.md#tile) | The data of tile N |

+## Legacy coordinates file

+Prior to version 5, dimension data for sparse cells are combined in a single tile that is stored in the `__coords.tdb` file.
+The tile is filtered with the filters specified in the _Coords filters_ field of the [array schema](./array_schema.md).

+Coordinates of a multi-dimensional array are placed in either zipped or unzipped order.
+In zipped order, coordinates of a cell are placed next to each other and ordered by the cell index, while in unzipped order, all coordinates values of a dimension are placed next to each other and ordered by the dimension index.

+* Since version 2, coordinates are always stored unzipped.
+* In version 1, coordinates are stored unzipped if a [compression filter](./tile.md#compression-filters) exists in the filter list, otherwise they are stored zipped.